 Q4: How can new brands compete with Nike?

-By being more niche, more personal, and more flexible.
+By being more focused, more personal, and more flexible.